 The MPO will perform all UPWP subtasks utilizing MPO staff with the assistance of its partnering entities.
 However, depending on internal resources and Federal funding availability, the MPO may hire outside contractors to perform studies or elements of studies.
-The MPO also seeks input into the planning process by meeting with the Regional Transportation Alliance, the North Carolina Turnpike Authority, the Capital Area MPO's Bicycle and Pedestrian Stakeholders Group/Safe Routes to Schools Committee, and other interested parties.
-In order to adhere to Federal regulations and guidelines, including the provisions of the 3-C planning process, the MPO's Work Program will emphasize both core mission functions and supplemental functions.
-These guide the implementation of transportation plans and strategies developed by the MPO.
+The MPO also seeks input into the planning process by meeting with the Regional Transportation Alliance, the North Carolina Turnpike Authority, the Capital Area MPO's Bicycle and Pedestrian Stakeholders Group/Safe Routes to Schools Committee, and other interested particles. parties.